mkantzer/cue-testing/README.md

 # cue-testing

-This repo (or at least the branches starting with `progress-##`) track my attempt to go from "raw yaml" to "cue'd up nonsense".
+This repo is intended to demonstrate and track my attempts to go from "raw yaml" to "cue'd up nonsense".

 ## Structure